-A 40 year master of genre delivers one of his best and it’s a non-stop sci-fi joy from start to finish.
+A four decade master of genre delivers one of his best and it’s a non-stop sci-fi joy from start to finish.

 After a number of misfires filmmaker Ridley Scott was due for something great.
 And 2015’s ‘The Martian‘ delivers one of the brightest, wittiest, space opera thrill rides all time.